 "Why are you here?"
-He sat up against the wall and turned his head in a few directions, as if trying to find where this voice was coming from.
+He sat up against the wall and turned his in a head few directions, as if trying to find where this voice was coming from.

 "I wanted to ask you something," I said.
 "Who were those two men?"